joergen7/erlang-red/README.md

 Implementation of the [MQTT specs](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) to create an [MQTT broker](https://flows.red-erik.org/f/dc897f402c53697f) in Erlang-Red.
 The broker is created as a flow and at the same time, a client is created using the Erlang-Red MQTT nodes so that the broker implementation can be tested.
 Again a breadboard: thing of the MQTT nodes as an [oscilloscope](https://en.wikipedia.org/wiki/Oscilloscope) testing the voltage!

-Why?
----

-[Node-RED](https://nodered.org) is great for creating data flows that actually describe concurrent processing, it is just a shame the NodeJS is single threaded.
-So why not use something that is multi-process from the ground up?
-Concurrency is guaranteed and included.

-Also Erlang isn't the most understandable of programming language - unless one has fallen into in a [cauldron](https://en.wikipedia.org/wiki/Obelix) of Prolog, spiced with Lisp.

-So won't it be great to have the simplicity of low-code visual flow based programming and the performance (and concurrency) of Erlang?

 Development Strategy
 ---